Learning under Quantization for High-Dimensional Linear Regression: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we analyze the excess risk of quantized SGD for high-dimensional linear regression.
-Our novel theoretical framework characterizes the distinct impacts of various quantization types on learnability: data quantization distorts the data spectrum (eliminated by multiplicative quantization); parameter, activation and gradient quantization amplify noise (mitigated by additive quantization); data and label quantization introduce additional error (scale with dimension in additive quantization yet are dimension-independent in multiplicative quantization).
-Our theory establishes the conditions on quantization errors required to maintain full-precision SGD performance, and it identifies the scenarios under which FP and integer quantization are each likely to yield superior performance.
+In this work, we presented a comprehensive theoretical framework to analyze the excess risk of quantized SGD in high-dimensional linear regression.
+Our analysis disentangles the distinct impacts of various quantization targets: while parameter, activation, and gradient quantization primarily serve as noise amplifiers, data quantization fundamentally distorts the effective feature covariance spectrum.
+Crucially, we show that multiplicative quantization excels at preserving the spectral structure of the data, thereby maintaining learnability even in high-dimensional settings.
+In contrast, additive quantization leverages the independence of noise variance from signal magnitude, allowing activation and gradient noise to be effectively suppressed by large batch sizes.
+Furthermore, our theory establishes the conditions on quantization errors required to maintain full-precision SGD performance, and identifies the scenarios under which FP and integer quantization are each likely to yield superior performance under polynomial decay spectrum.

-Our limitations are twofold: (i) we only establish excess risk upper bounds without a corresponding lower-bound analysis, and (ii) our analysis is confined to one-pass SGD, leaving multi-pass SGD and algorithms with momentum as open problems.
+\textbf{Future work.} Our work lays a solid foundation for several promising research avenues.
+Firstly, developing a lower bound analysis for the excess risk of quantized SGD.
+Secondly, extending single-pass SGD to more practical training configurations, such as data reuse (i.e., multi-pass SGD), learning rate scheduling, momentum, and preconditioning.
+Thirdly, extending training the linear models to the training of over-parameterized neural networks.
+Fourthly, deriving scaling laws for low-precision training.